appliedepi/intro_course/README.md

 practice.
 In this module we introduce three tools to produce tables of summary statistics: {dplyr} for flexibility, {janitor} for speed, and {gtsummary} for beauty.
-Finally, we explore {flextable}, which can be used to beautiful any of the above approaches, add selecting colors and highlights, and save tables to Word, PNG, HTML, etc.
+Finally, we explore {flextable}, which can be used to beautify any of the above approaches, add colors and highlights, and save tables to Word, PNG, HTML, etc.

 -   [Slides: Grouping and summarizing data](https://appliedepi.github.io/intro_course/modules/module_3/slides/slides_summary_tables/slides_grouping_summaries.html)